phillipnicol/SpaceClones3/README.md

 # SpaceClones3

-This is an R package which implements a statistical procedure for finding tumor subclones from spatially resolved RNA-seq data (i.e., spatial transcriptomics, Slide-seq).
+This is an R package which implements a statistical procedure for finding tumor subclones from spatially resolved RNA-seq data (i.e., spatial transcriptomics, Slide-seq, FISH).
 This method is described in a conference paper (which will be available soon).
 This is currently a very minimal R package containing a minimal implementation of the algorithm.
 If there is interest, I would be happy to improve the code and documentation.